aaditya29/Microservices-With-Go/Part_9/readme.md

 2. multipart/form-data

 For most of the cases, <b>application/x-www-form-urlencoded</b> can be used.<br>
-But if you need to upload files then <b>application/x-www-form-urlencoded</b> is not much efficient.
+But if you need to upload files then <b>application/x-www-form-urlencoded</b> is not much efficient.<br>

+For example, let’s say following two data are needed to send:
+1. name
+2. age
+Then <b>application/x-www-form-urlencoded</b> can be used to send the above data.
+But let’s say that you also need to send the profile photo of the user in the request as well.
+So the data is now as below:
+1. name
+2. age
+3. photo
+In the above case, it will not be efficient to use <b>application/x-www-form-urlencoded</b> content-type.<br>
+<b>multipart/form-data</b> should be used in this case.
+So for sending simple form data use <b>application/x-www-form-urlencoded </b> <br>
+but if the form-data also needs to send binary data then use <b>multipart/form-data.</b>